ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - We are inherently conflictual.
 The human condition is conflict among peoples because they could just never agree on values.<br>―Steven Pinker

+- We don’t matter, and there’s the good news.<br>―Jim Carrey